 Most onboarding programs have shortcomings.
 The same orientation material is circulated to every new hire, irrespective of their qualifications and career experiences.
-Therefore, organisations should incorporate an array of content which is on par with the skillset of new hires as they need to learn the ropes ASAP.
+Organisations should incorporate an array of content that is tailored to the needs of each new hire as they learn the ropes.

 3. Give your new hires a chance to unwind

 It can be daunting for candidates to cope with the transition from their old employer to a new one.
 Organisations should prioritise getting them acclimatised with their new environment and responsibilities.
 It’s no use throwing them in the deep end, and the last thing you want is to scare them off when they’ve just started.